With extinction always a threat to animals, I wanted to find out which animals had gone extinct in the last 100 years in North America.

-Initially, the Caribbean monk seal was widespread, and their range extended through most of the Caribbean Sea and the Gulf of Mexico.
+Initially, the Caribbean monk seal was widespread, and its range extended through most of the Caribbean Sea and the Gulf of Mexico.

-The Caribbean monk seals were hunted to extinction mostly by Spanish explorers who sailed through the seas.
-The hunters used the monk seals as a source of oils, fur, hides, and meat.
+The Caribbean monk seals were hunted to extinction primarily by Spanish explorers who sailed through the seas.
+The hunters used the monk seals to source oils, fur, hides, and meat.

 This animal made it even easier for the hunter to kill it because it was a naturally tame animal.
 The monk seals were not aggressive and rarely moved away from humans.
 Therefore, people could approach them at close range to hunt them.

 The eastern elk was a victim of human settlements and interference.
-This is an animal that was once abundant and roamed freely in the eastern regions of North America and Canada.
-The eastern elk population was not known, but their herds were thought to have been large.
+This animal was once abundant and roamed freely in the eastern regions of North America and Canada.
+The eastern elk population was not known, but their herds were thought to have been enormous.

-The vast numbers of these animals were spontaneously thinned down following the arrival of early settlers.
+Settlers spontaneously thinned the vast numbers of these animals down following their arrival.
 The settlers not only took over the elk habitat but also hunted it down uncontrollably.

 The eastern elk were not very shy of humans.
 Therefore, when settlers moved into the elk range, the animals remained in their habitats.
 The herds did not leave their feeding grounds even though people had settled there.
 This made them quickly targeted and hunted for various reasons.

 Some settlers killed elks for meat, others hunted them for sport, and people used their antlers as jewelry and tools.
-The very last sighting of the eastern elk was in 1877, and this occurred in Pennsylvania.
+The last sighting of the eastern elk was in 1877, which occurred in Pennsylvania.
 The entire population had been wiped out by 1880.